fcosueza/freeCodeCamp-projects/README.md

 # freeCodeCamp Projects
-This repo holds all the projects related to freeCodeCamp's "Full Stack Developer" course.
+All the projects of freeCodeCamp's certifications.